 It’s no secret that sleep is important for everyone, especially teenagers.
 After all, they’re still growing and need plenty of rest to support their development.
 But what happens when teens don’t get enough sleep?

 Fatigue is a term that is used to describe feelings of tiredness, exhaustion, and lack of energy.
 It can be caused by many things, including physical health issues, mental health issues, sleep deprivation, or lifestyle choices.
-If you are concerned about your teen’s fatigue, it is important to see a doctor to rule out any physical health problems.
-If the doctor cannot find a physical source for the fatigue, you may want to visit a mental health professional to see if they can determine a diagnosis.

 How can I tell if my teen is getting enough sleep ?